LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/reservedKeywords.md

 <img class="fancyimage" width="500" src="img/ConvoBuilder/bestPractices/tips_image_2.png">

-This is useful for creating a "is there anything else I can help you with?" flow.
+This is useful for [creating a "resolve and close" dialog](conversation-builder-best-practices-common-conversation-patterns.html#create-resolve-and-close-dialog).